OctopusDeploy/docs/docs/administration/private-cloud-migration/index.md

 1. Installing the cloud hosted Octopus instance with a fresh database.
 1. Using the [Import/Export feature](/docs/projects/export-import/index.md) to move individual projects to the cloud hosted instance.
 1. Reregistering tentacles required by the imported project with the cloud hosted instance.
-1. Copying packages used by the project to the cloud hosted built-in feed.
+1. Copying packages used by the migrated project to the cloud hosted built-in feed.
 1. Reindexing the built-in feed.
 1. Updating CI servers and external scripts to point to the cloud instance.
 1. Disabling the project on the on-premises instance after migration.